awsdocs/amazon-redshift-management-guide/doc_source/rs-mgmt-cluster-version-notes.md

 + **Amazon Redshift:** Significant improvements to the query performance by caching compiled code segments at scale\.
 + **Amazon Redshift:** Improved performance of the queries tab on the Amazon Redshift console when cluster is processing heavy workloads\.
 + **Amazon Redshift:** Performance improvements for queries that involve DISTINCT over many columns\.
-+ **Redshift Spectrum:** UNLOAD and queries that use Spectrum to reference external tables are now eligible for Concurrency Scaling\.
++ **Redshift Spectrum:** UNLOAD and queries that use Spectrum to reference external tables are now eligible for concurrency scaling\.

 **Fixes**
 + Fix for DROP DATABASE when dropping external database using JDBC driver\.